-22085 GUIDANCE AIDE
+\$22085 GUIDANCE AIDE

-Prereg. - Written permission from the counseling staff is required.
+Pre-req. - Written permission from the counseling staff is required.
 Students will be provided the opportunity to work in the counseling office, developing skills related to clerical office work.
-Duties may include, filing, assisting students, receiving visitors, answering the telephone, and making copies, etc. This is a non-GPA course.
+Duties may include giving campus tours, filing, assisting students, receiving visitors, answering the telephone, and making copies, etc. This is a non-GPA course.

-¥ 22056 IT SQUAD JOB SHADOWING
+22056 IT SQUAD JOB SHADOWING